Endodontist London

 Generally, an endodontist has completed a dental degree (5-years) and then completed further specialist training (3-5 years) on root canal treatments.

 Treatment of an infected pulp usually requires a root canal treatment.
-A root canal treatment is when the pulp, containing the nerve and blood supply of the tooth, is removed and a rubber filling is packed inside, with a filling to cover the tooth at the end.
+A root canal treatment is when the pulp, containing the nerve and blood supply of the tooth, is removed and a rubber filling (Gutta Percha) is packed inside, with a filling to cover the opening at the end.

 An Overview of The Tooth Structure: